DYSLEVIUM/pcon-nodejs-todo/README.md

 The base url for the rest api is 'https://pcon-nodejs-todo.herokuapp.com/api'

 # Endpoints
-1.  '/addNote' : Adds a note to the database
+1.  '/addNote' : Adds a note to the database (request method : 'PUT')

     E.g. The request body looks like